DEFRA/software-development-standards/docs/standards/net_standards.md

      - Specific backend service requirements that are better suited to .NET.
      - Ecosystem is already heavily invested in .NET, making it more efficient to continue using it.
      - Matches team profile and expertise.
+     - .NET is more prone to state mutation through multi-threading which can lead to hard to debug issues.

 2. **Backend Services Only**:
    - .NET is only used for **backend services** and **integration with commodity products**.